Institution: Virginia Commonwealth University, Richmond

 Grant Title: Increasing Communication about Live Donor Kidney Transplant: A Proof of Concept

 Grant Number: K01 HS018113

 Duration: 5 years (2010-2015)

-Project Description: The project has three main aims:
+Project Description: This research has four main aims:

-Progress to Date: This grant has just started.
+Progress to Date: The grant has just started.

 Highlights and Specific Accomplishments:

 - International Communication Association Award for Excellence in Student Teaching, 2005